taisho6339/multicluster-upgrade-operator/README.md

 The operations of the cluster depend on each cloud provider and so on.

-Therefore, you have to implement plugin-server according to a proto file, this controller would communication with it via gRPC.
+Therefore, you have to implement plugin-server according to a [proto file](https://github.com/taisho6339/multicluster-upgrade-operator-proto), this controller would communicate with it via gRPC.

 ![architecture](./docs/multicluster-upgrade-operator.png)